Accenture/mercury/guides/CHAPTER-6.md

 The above assumes Spring Boot runs on port 8083 and the websocket server runs on port 8085.

+> Note that "websocket.server.port" is an alias of "rest.server.port"

 You can create a websocket service with a Java class like this:

 ```java